IsaMorphic/DATOneArchiver/README.md

 **This project is nowhere near done!!!** If you have any RE experience or knowledge that you can contribute to this project (and the time), *DEW IT!!*

-Here's a laundry list of missing features:
+Here's a laundry list of missing features/information:

-* Graphical User Interface
+* Graphical user interface
 * Support for more games and format variations (specifically TCS, LSW3 & TFA)
 * Support for more compression methods
+* Hardware and emulation tests on the various versions of supported games.
+  *Open an issue if you happen to do some testing!*